 Castles for Sale in Portugal: Your Ultimate Guide

-Portugal is the proud home of 150 Castles; a country that has a rich history that can still be seen today.
-Castles for sale in Portugal range from a medieval castle in Coimbra to old manor houses in the North.
+Portugal, known for its warm temperatures year-round, is the proud home of 150 castles; a country that has a rich history that can still be seen today.
+Castles for sale in Portugal range from a medieval castle in Coimbra to old manor houses in the north of the country.

 These luxury properties for investment can often be cheaper than first expected.
 However, this depends greatly on the type and size of the castle.
 Are you looking for a more adventurous alternative to a luxury villa or a modern city apartment?
 If so, buying a castle could be a real possibility for you.